CMPS-6100/lab-07-template/lab-08.md

 printf("%d\n", *ptr);
 ```

 3. We'll start our exploration of C by playing with variables and pointers.
 In `pointer.c`, declare and initialize two ints.
-Call them `num1` and `num2` and given them arbitrary different values.
+Call them `num1` and `num2` and given them arbitrary different values. **(2.5 pts)**

     a.
 Print out the memory addresses of `num1` and `num2`.
 What values did you assign to `num1` and `num2`?
 What are the memory addresses of `num1` and of `num2`?